lukavuko/DATA534_Project_G2/contributions.md

 - Will write a function to get podcast ID from a query

-- Will write a function to search for new podcasts from a keyword and a list of filters
+- Will write a function to search for new podcast from a keyword and a list of filters

 - Will write a function to get a list of recent episodes using podcast ID

-- Will write a fucntion to get information about a specific episode usign episode ID
+- Will write a function to get information about a specific episode using episode ID

 - Will document and test these function and aid in CI